GenaGrig/guess-the-number-game/README.md

 * Timer function
     - Countdown timer to guess the number before time runs up.
 Still arguable, because time limit is unknown for each level of difficulty.
     - Timer that will start with first guess and goes up.
 The goal is to guess the number as fast as possible.
 * Leaderboard is necessary only if timer function will be implemented.
-There will be stored players with fastest number guesses.
+There will be saved players times with fastest number guesses.

 # Technologies used